tvieira/tvieira.com/about.md

 I do have Facebook which I barely update.
 But when I do, it is to update my family and close friends only.

-Did I tell you something or did some of my [projects](https://github.com/tvieira) helped you someway?
+Did I tell you something that was useful to you or did some of my [projects](https://github.com/tvieira) helped you someway?
 Consider making a [donation](/donate).